adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 [32] H. Su, S. Maji, E. Kalogerakis, and E. G. Learned-Miller.
 Multi-view convolutional neural networks for 3d shape recognition.
 ```

-This multi-view representation is constructed in three steps:
+- MVCNN 설명 `This multi-view representation is constructed in three steps: `
 	- first, a 3D shape is rendered into multiple images using varying camera extrinsics;
 	- then image features (e.g. conv5 feature in VGGor AlexNet) are extracted for each view;
 	- lastly features are combined across views through a pooling layer, followed by fully connected layers.

-Although the multi-view CNN presented by [32] produces compelling results, we are able to improve its performance through a multi-resolution extension with improved data augmentation.
+- Although the multi-view CNN presented by [32] produces compelling results, we are able to improve its performance through a multi-resolution extension with improved data augmentation.

 We introduce multi-resolution 3D filtering to capture information at multiple scales.